fortinet-fortisoar/connector-cymulate-phishing-awareness/docs/cymulate-phishing-awareness.md

  The output contains a non-dictionary value.
 ## Included playbooks
-The `Sample - cymulate-phishing-awareness - 1.0.0` playbook collection comes bundled with the Cymulate Phishing Awareness connector.
+The `Sample - cymulate-phishing-awareness - 1.0.0` playbook collection comes bundled with the Cymulate Phishing Awareness - BAS connector.
 These playbooks contain steps using which you can perform all supported actions.
-You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR&trade; after importing the Cymulate Phishing Awareness connector.
+You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR&trade; after importing the Cymulate Phishing Awareness - BAS connector.

 - Create Phishing Awareness Contact Group
 - Get Phishing Awareness Assessment History